-The Foundation has provided funding to the Downtown Hazleton Alliance for Progress (DHAP) to assist the organization with several revitalization projects in the downtown, including: renovations on the former Security Savings Bank building and new home of the Hayden Family Center for the Arts, naming rights funding to complete and maintain the landscape development at CAN DO Community Park at the corner of Broad and Laurel streets, the Hazleton LaunchBox incubator facility, and façade renovations on the Broad and Barrel pub and eatery building.
+The Foundation has provided funding to the Downtown Hazleton Alliance for Progress (DHAP) to assist the organization with several revitalization projects in the downtown, including: renovations on the former Security Savings Bank building and new home of the Hayden Family Center for the Arts, naming rights funding to complete and maintain the landscape development at CAN DO Community Park at the corner of Broad and Laurel streets, the Hazleton LaunchBox incubator facility, and façade renovations on a downtown Hazleton pub and eatery building.

 Additionally, the Foundation offered support to DHAP and the Greater Hazleton Historical Society in their efforts to establish a Historic District in the city of Hazleton.
 The mission was to designate the neighborhood, focus on the restoration of historic homes and secure available incentives to support the preservation.
 The Foundation worked with the Historical Society and was awarded a planning grant from the Pennsylvania Historical and Museum Commission.

 Former DHAP Executive Director Krista Schneider said the Foundation’s support has been vital in helping to create the organization and assist with the many downtown revitalization projects.